Eyallotan/GC_Simulator/README.md

 * For GC algorithm choose between the following:
 1. ```greedy```
 2. ```greedy_lookahead```
-3. ```writing_assingment``` (This algorithm is still a work in progress..)
-4. ```generational```.
+3. ```generational```.
 If you choose this option you will be prompt to choose the number of generations.
 You should make sure that the number of generations is at least 1 and smaller than T-U (this will also be enforced by the simulator).
 In the [project report](https://github.com/Eyallotan/GC_Simulator/blob/d9eda9a190eb17bbe6059b055a68dc30678620fb/Garbage%20Collection%20Algorithms%20for%20Flash%20Memories.pdf) you can find an deep dive analysis regarding the selection of the optimal number of generations a given simulation.
 We also implemented a heuristic function that can choose the number of generations for your simulation based on the given parameters (T,U,Z).
 In order to use the heuristic function, choose 0 as the number of generations.
+4. ```writing_assingment``` - This algorithm was only partially implemented since it did not improve the writing performance and we decided to proceed in different directions for the time being.
+Therefore it doesn't support all features such as window feature etc. You can check out the source code for full documentation and TODOS in this subject.

 For example:
 ```bash